PX4/PX4-Autopilot/Tools/hil/README.md

 # TODO:

-* Magnetometer measurements from attitude.
+* Magnetometer measurement model from attitude needs to be improved.
+* Add noise.

 # BUGS:

-* QGC not showing attitude estimates.
+* jsbsim/runsim.py not starting with JSBSim in air.
 * Controller not stable with ekf navigator.

 # Source